ankarion/blog/content/postgresql/transform.md

 ```

 # Benchmarks
 This is the most spectacular part of this article.
-We are going to find out which method is better(faster) - the "Don't do this" or the "transform".
+We are going to find out which method is better(faster) - the old one or the "transform".

 Benchmarking process is divided into two stages:

-- the init part, which is not going to be taken into account.
+- the init part
-- the workload part, which is going to be evaluated.
+- the workload part

 ## Init
 In "init" part, we initialize the functions which transforms objects into perl and then parses it back to plpgsql language: